Scottsdale, Arizona, is an Architectural Treasure Trove of Frank Lloyd Wright’s Work

-The tour takes visitors through Wright’s private living quarters, added by Wright in 1940, contain a living room, private bedroom and work space.
-(Wright and his wife Olgivanna’s kitchen and bedrooms were restored to their likenesses from 1959, the year Wright died) Recent transformations at Taliesin West have focused on eco-friendly practices, such as the installation of a 250-kilowatt solar power system.
-Eventually Taliesin West will become a net-zero facility, meaning it will produce as much or more power than it uses.
+The tour takes visitors through Wright’s private living quarters, added by Wright in 1940, containing a living room, private bedroom and workspace.
+(Wright and his wife Olgivanna’s kitchen and bedrooms were restored to their likenesses from 1959, the year Wright died.)
+Recent transformations at Taliesin West have focused on eco-friendly practices, such as the installation of a 250-kilowatt solar power system.
+Eventually, Taliesin West will become a net-zero facility, meaning it will produce as much or more power than it uses.
 Taliesin West also has a cabaret theater, music pavilion, and drafting studio.
 Check out this video for some of the highlights:

 For architecture tourists, Scottsdale has put together a Frank Lloyd Wright-inspired itinerary that includes his noted design, the spire at the northwest corner of the Scottsdale Promenade (www.scottsdalepromenade.com) shopping center in North Scottsdale.
 Originally designed by Wright for the Arizona State Capitol building, the structure is 20 feet wide at the base and 125 feet tall.
 It is framed with steel, painted in a copper tone, glazed with plastic, and illuminated internally at night.
 Another notable Wright-designed structure is in nearby Tempe, Arizona, the auditorium at Arizona State University.
 Wright designed ASU Gammage(www.asugammage.com) based on earlier renderings for an opera house in Baghdad, Iraq that was never built.
 The auditorium features two long ramps that extend from the second level of the theater out into the parking lot.
 The ramps are dotted with lamp posts formed into interlocking circles and arches.
 These ramps were meant to be “arms” welcoming people to Arizona.
 The project incorporates multiple shades of terra cotta with accents of aqua and teal, and it is meant to be as acoustically perfect as possible.

 Soleri also established the Cosanti Foundation(www.cosanti.com), which is a not-for-profit educational organization.
 The Foundation’s major project is Arcosanti, a prototype town for 5,000 people designed by Soleri that has been under construction since 1970.
 Located at Cordes Junction in central Arizona, the project is based on Soleri’s concept of “Arcology,” architecture coherent with ecology.
-Arcology advocates cities designed to maximize the interaction and accessibility associated with an urban environment; minimize the use of energy, raw materials and land, reducing waste and environmental pollution; and allow interaction with the surrounding natural environment.
+Arcology advocates cities designed to maximize the interaction and accessibility associated with an urban environment, minimize the use of energy, raw materials and land, reduce waste and environmental pollution, and allow interaction with the surrounding natural environment.